monken/cfn-include/README.md

 ## Proxy Support

-`cfn-include` supports proxies defined in the `https_proxy` environmental variable.
+`cfn-include` honors proxy settings defined in the `https_proxy` environmental variable.
 The module will attempt to load `proxy-agent`.
 Make sure `proxy-agent` is installed since it is not a dependency for this module.

 ## Roadmap

 * use a different parser such as json5, yaml
-* Include files literally, e.g. for user-data
-* provide context to template
+* ignore casing of config object keys
 * Detect infinite recursion